kysolvik/playa-inundation/README.md

 The pre-processed data is publicly available on figshare (see below for details).
 This is all the data needed to recreate the modeling and analysis.
 We suggest creating a directory called "data" in the main code directory (i.e. playa-inundation/playa-inundation/data/, same level as exploration, modeling, and analysis directories) and saving the data there.

 #### Preprocessed model-ready data:
-The only input to the actual modeling code is an hdf5 file available on figshare: https://doi.org/10.6084/m9.figshare.13017650.v1
+The only input to the actual modeling code is an hdf5 file available on figshare.
+This is the **only** file you need to download to recreate the modeling: https://doi.org/10.6084/m9.figshare.13017650.v1

-#### Raw(ish) inputs
+#### Raw(ish) inputs:
 The raw data are available on AWS s3.
 You don't need to use any of these for the modeling itself, but if you would like to alter/recreate the preprocessing these are the base inputs:
 - s3://earthlab-ksolvik/playa/data/jrc-water_1984-2019.csv: Inundation data for all playas, all months
 - s3://earthlab-ksolvik/playa/data/prism.csv: Weather data for same time span (monthly precip, temp, and vpd)
 - s3://earthlab-ksolvik/playa/data/fraster_landcover_allyears_bigger.csv: Landcover fractions within 200m of playa centerpoints

-*Note:* The intermediate data (merged water and weather data split by county) is not on s3, but can be recreated using exploration/preprocess_split_data.ipynb
+*Note:* The intermediate data (merged water and weather data split by county) is not on s3, but can be recreated using preprocessing/preprocess_split_data.ipynb.

 ## Recreating the analysis